ie3-institute/PowerSystemDataModel/docs/readthedocs/models/ValidationUtils.rst

 How does it work?
 ^^^^^^^^^^^^^^^^^
-- The method ValidationUtils.check() is the only method that should be called by the user.
+- The method :code:`ValidationUtils.check()` is the only method that should be called by the user.
 - This check method identifies the object class and forwards it to a specific check method for the given object
 - The overall structure of the ValidationUtils methods follows a cascading scheme, orientated along the class tree
 - Example: A LineInput lineInput should be checked
-    1. ValidationUtils.check(lineInput) is called
+    1. :code:`ValidationUtils.check(lineInput)` is called
-    2. ValidationUtils.check(lineInput) identifies the class of the object as AssetInput and calls ValidationUtils.checkAsset(lineInput)
+    2. :code:`ValidationUtils.check(lineInput)` identifies the class of the object as :code:`AssetInput` and calls :code:`ValidationUtils.checkAsset(lineInput)`
-    3. ValidationUtils.checkAsset(lineInput), if applicable, checks those parameters that all AssetInput have in common (e.g. operation time) and further identifies the object, more specifically, as a ConnectorInput and calls ConnectorValidationUtils.check(lineInput)
+    3. :code:`ValidationUtils.checkAsset(lineInput)`, if applicable, checks those parameters that all :code:`AssetInput` have in common (e.g. operation time) and further identifies the object, more specifically, as a :code:`ConnectorInput` and calls :code:`ConnectorValidationUtils.check(lineInput)`
-    4. ConnectorValidationUtils.check(lineInput), if applicable, checks those parameters that all ConnectorInput have in common and further identifies the object, more specifically, as a LineInput and calls ConnectorValidationUtils.checkLine(lineInput)
+    4. :code:`ConnectorValidationUtils.check(lineInput)`, if applicable, checks those parameters that all :code:`ConnectorInput` have in common and further identifies the object, more specifically, as a :code:`LineInput` and calls :code:`ConnectorValidationUtils.checkLine(lineInput)`
-    5. ConnectorValidationUtils.checkLine(lineInput) checks all specific parameters of a LineInput
+    5. :code:`ConnectorValidationUtils.checkLine(lineInput)` checks all specific parameters of a :code:`LineInput`
 - ValidationUtils furthermore contains several utils methods used in the subclasses

 Which objects are checked?